-Kathryn Clune is a vice-chair of the firm's Intellectual Property Group, where she focuses on patent and trade secrets litigation.
+Kathryn Clune is vice-chair of the firm's Intellectual Property Group and a member of the firm's Litigation and Trial Department, which was recently named Litigation Department of the Year by Washington Legal Times for general civil litigation.
+Kathryn focuses on patent, trademark and trade secrets litigation.
 Kathryn represents companies from the pre-suit investigation through the Markman, trial and appeal.
 Kathryn represents clients from a variety of industries, including telecommunications, digital imaging, electrical fittings, chemicals and consumer electronics.
 Kathryn also focuses on litigating "Section 337" cases at the U.S. International Trade Commission.
 Kathryn's patent litigation experience led her to being featured as one of the "Top 50 under 45" attorneys in IP Law & Business in May 2008.

 Kathryn is also a seasoned appellate advocate, having argued numerous cases in federal appellate courts, including the United States Court of Appeals for the Federal Circuit.
 Prior to joining Crowell & Moring, Kathryn served as a lieutenant commander in the U.S. Navy Judge Advocate General's Corps, where she gained extensive trial experience.
 Kathryn was also a law clerk for Chief Judge Andrew S. Effron, U.S. Court of Appeals for the Armed Forces.

 - Greenville Communications, LLC v.
-Verizon Wireless (D.N.J.): Won judgment of non-infringement for Sprint Nextel.
-Case is currently on appeal.
+Verizon Wireless (D.N.J.
+2012) (Fed.
+Cir.
+2013): Won judgment of non-infringement for Sprint Nextel.
+Non-Infringement Judgment was affirmed on appeal.

 - Arlington Industries, Inc. v.
 Bridgeport Fittings, Inc. (M.D.
-Pa.)
-(Fed.
+Pa.
+2009) (Fed.
 Cir.
-2012): Won jury trial on behalf of plaintiff in patent infringement action concerning electrical fittings in September 2009.
-The jury found in favor of Arlington on infringement, willful infringement, and breach of a settlement agreement entered into by the parties in 2004.
-The jury also awarded Arlington its lost profits.
-The case was recently affirmed on appeal.
+2012): Won jury trial on behalf of plaintiff in patent infringement and breach of contract action concerning electrical fittings in September 2009.
+The judgment was affirmed on appeal two days after argument.

 - Certain Automotive GPS Navigation Systems, Components Thereof (337-TA-814): Represented respondent General Motors LLC in an investigation related to automobiles with in-dash GPS navigation systems.
 We successfully pressured the Complainant to terminate the investigation after six months of discovery.

 - Certain Communication Equipment (337-TA-817): Represented respondent Avaya in an investigation related to Power over Ethernet (PoE) features in telephones, switches, and wireless access points.
-Also represented Avaya in a parallel action before the U.S. District Court for the District of Delaware.
 Settled favorably.

 - Adjustable-Height Beds (337-TA-734): Represented complainant Invacare in an investigation related to adjustable hospital beds.
-Successfully obtained Consent Order whereby respondent agreed to the exclusion of accused products from entry into the U.S.
+Shortly before the hearing, the Respondents agreed to the exclusion of accused products from entry into the U.S.

 - Arlington Industries, Inc. v.
-Bridgeport Fittings, Inc. (Fed.
+Bridgeport Fittings, Inc.,632 F.3d 1246 (Fed.
 Cir.
-2011): Won appeal on behalf of patentee obtaining the reversal of summary judgments of non-infringement on two patents based on district court's improper claim construction.
+2011): Argued and won appeal on behalf of patentee obtaining the reversal of summary judgments of non-infringement on two patents based on district court's improper claim construction.

 - Semiconductor Integrated Circuits (337-TA-665): Represented Respondent LSI, Inc. against Complainant Qimonda AG in a case concerning the alleged infringement of 5 patents involving semiconductor integrated circuits.
 LSI obtained Final Determination of non-infringement on five patents and defeated the complainant's claim of domestic industry.